dcharlaftis/todoList/README.md

 # todoList

 Simple application for a demo todo list.
+Server side developed in django rest framework and client side developed in AngularJS.
 Configured to run locally.

 ##Server configuration